einbahnstrasse/Goldford-MTEC1003/index.markdown

 <a id="integrity"></a>
 ### X. Academic Integrity Policy
+#### Part I. General Notes on Academic Integrity
 Students and all others who work with information, ideas, texts, images, music, inventions, and other intellectual property owe their audience and sources accuracy and honesty in using, crediting, and citing sources.
 As a community of intellectual and professional workers, the university recognizes its responsibility for providing instruction in information literacy and academic integrity, offering models of good practice, and responding vigilantly and appropriately to infractions of academic integrity.
 Accordingly, academic dishonesty is prohibited in The City University of New York and at New York City College of Technology and is punishable by penalties, including failing grades, suspension, and expulsion.
 The complete text of the College policy on Academic Integrity may be found in the catalog.

 <div class="instructornote">
 <p markdown="span">**Instructor Note:** _Code borrowed from another source must be attributed as a comment within your own code.
 If you are unsure of whether or not your work may constitute plagiarism, please check with the instructor before submitting.
 Where applicable and where marked within our course materials, follow the provisions of the [Creative Commons Attribution-ShareAlike 4.0 International License.](https://creativecommons.org/licenses/by-sa/4.0/){:target="_blank"}_</p>
 </div>

+<a id="integrity-pledge"></a>
+#### Part II.
+Academic Integrity Pledge
+By enrolling in this course, you pledge to uphold the policy on Academic Integrity described below:

+I understand the value of personal integrity and ethical behavior in all aspects of my professional and personal life.
+By committing to honesty and personal responsibility, I earn the respect and trust of others.
+As a student at New York City College of Technology, I recognize that the value of my education is not just being able to say I am a college graduate, but it also incorporates the skills, values, and knowledge I have acquired.
+I thus commit myself to upholding academic integrity as an important aspect of my personal integrity and professional growth.
+I understand that academic integrity includes:

+1. Fully observing the rules governing exams and assignments regarding resource material, electronic aids, copying, collaborating with others, or engaging in any other behavior that subverts the purpose of the exam or assignment, and the directions of the instructor.
+2. Only turning in work that I have done myself, and not using unattributed work done by others.
+While working and studying with others can be an effective way to learn, submitted work will be my own.
+3. Giving full and proper credit to sources and references, and acknowledging the contributions and ideas of others, in my academic work.

+Further, I have read and understand the college’s Academic Integrity Policy found in the New York City College of Technology College Catalog, p.
+56 of the spring 2020 catalog: http://www.citytech.cuny.edu/catalog/docs/catalog.pdf#page=56

+(Modified from the Marquette University Honor Code, PB, RB; AM; 12/23/2020)

 * * *